FernandoYaguana/php/README.md

 ## Usage

-1. Have Python installed
+1. Open VSCode

-2. Open VSCode
+2. In VSCode download the PHP Extension Pack

+3. In VSCode install the PHP Server extension

-3. Drag the entire folder where we saved the project to VSCode
+4. Drag the entire folder where we saved the project to VSCode

-4. Open the main.py file
+5. Open the index.php file

-5. If you do not have the FastApi library installed, open the VSCode terminal and type the following command: _pip install fastapi_

-6. If you do not have the Uvicorn library installed, open the VSCode terminal and type the following command: _pip install uvicorn_

-7. Then in the VSCode terminal type the following command: _python -m uvicorn main:app --reload_
+6. Click on the blue symbol of the PHP Server extension

-8. Copy the line where http://127.0.0.1:8000 is displayed
+7. The URL where the calculator is displayed will open

-9. Copy this url into your browser

-10. When opening the URL, the following message should be displayed: Hola Mundo desde Python!

-11. To stop the program go to the VSCode terminal and press the Ctrl + C keys

 ## Contribution